SegmentationFaults0/mutable_supercluster/README.md

 Returns the zoom on which the cluster expands into several children (useful for "click to zoom" feature) given the cluster's `cluster_id`.

+#### `updatePointProperties(point)`

+Updates the point in the cluster with the same id (according to `getId`) to the provided point.
+If the given point has no corresponding point in the cluster with the same id or the location of the point (`point.geometry.coordinates`) is not the same, this method will throw an error.

 ## Options

 | Option     | Default | Description                                                       |